Persian MS 942 (The John Rylands Library, The University of Manchester)

 Provenance and Acquisition

-Subsequently owned by at least two other individuals, likely in India one possible named Jalāl al-Dīn and the other possibly surnamed Shihābī as per their seal impressions upon.
+Subsequently owned by at least two other individuals, likely in the Indian subcontinent one possible named Jalāl al-Dīn and the other possibly surnamed Shihābī as per their seal impressions upon folios 1a–1b and 130b.

-Evidently acquired in India by East India Company administrator Sir Charles William Rouse-Boughton (1747–1821), who served in India from 1765 to 1778.
-His inscription on the second right flyleaf a side (f. iia) indicates he acquired it there before he departed, since he styles his name as ‘C. W. B. Rouse’ before he later changed his name in 1791 to 'Boughton Rouse' and 'Rouse-Boughton' in 1794.
+Evidently acquired in the Indian subcontinent by East India Company administrator Sir Charles William Rouse-Boughton (1747–1821), who served there from 1765 to 1778.
+Note that he signs his name on the second right flyleaf a side (f. iia) as ‘C. W. B. Rouse’, evidently well before he changed his name in 1791 to 'Boughton Rouse' and to 'Rouse-Boughton' in 1794.

 Subsequently acquired by antiquarian bookseller and publisher J. E. Cornish who operated a shop for many years at 33 Picadilly,Manchester.